 About

-Lake Hood Squadron (and currently the Polaris-Lake Hood joint cadet operations) occasionally opens our activities to cadets from outside units.
+Lake Hood Squadron occasionally opens our activities to cadets from outside units.
 Per CAPR 60-1 Para.
 8.1.3, "cadets must obtain permission from their parent, home unit commander, and be accepted by the hosting unit."
 For Lake Hood, please coordinate with 2d Lt Jeremy Engeberg (jeremy.engeberg@akwg.cap.gov) regarding your potential attendance at Lake Hood or joint Polaris-Lake Hood meetings.

 If you will be driving on Merrill Field for any CAP-related reason, please take the Municipality of Anchorage's Merrill Field Driver Training here and hand in your completed quiz to Capt Karen Padgett or 2d Lt Jeremy Engeberg: https://www.muni.org/departments/merrill_field/pages/drivertraining.aspx